7 Key Tips for Fantasy Premier League Success

 You can use a lot of optimization methods (simple or advanced, it’s up to you) to figure out what is the best structure for your FPL team.
 There is no one “best structure” in general (that’s why I will not share mine with you).

-You just need to know, where are spots in your team that will get you most points and how to combine players, transfers and captains to get the highest score possible.
+You just need to know, where are spots in your team that will get you the most points and how to combine players, transfers, and captains to get the highest score possible.
 When you define the structure of your team, it will help you tremendously with Fantasy Premier League success.

-No FPL managers will ever have “the perfect season” with score like 3800 points (the season where he does everything right, where he always has gameweek top scorers in his team, where he always captains gameweek highest scoring player, etc).
+No FPL manager will ever have “the perfect season” with a score like 3800 points (the season where he does everything right, where he always has gameweek top scorers in his team, where he always captains gameweek highest scoring player, etc).

-We can only get fairly close to this global optimum with around 2500 points (that is really far away from global optimum of 3800 points).
-From mathematical point of view, when we are so far away from global optimum, there are many many possibilities how we can get around 2500 points (not just one possibility).
+We can only get fairly close to this global optimum with around 2700 points (that is really far away from the global optimum of 3800 points).
+From a mathematical point of view, when we are so far away from the global optimum, there are many many possibilities for how we can get around 2700 points (not just one possibility).

-It means, that there is not just one combination of players and transfers and captains that can bring you success in FPL.
-There is only one combination of players and transfers and captains that would bring you perfect score of around 3800 points (assuming that there is only one global optimum).
+It means, that there is not just one combination of players, transfers and captains that can bring you success in FPL.
+There is only one combination of players, transfers and captains that would bring you a perfect score of around 3800 points (assuming that there is only one global optimum).

 7. Keep your emotions in check